 The registered nurse evaluates one’s own and others’ nursing practice.

-The registered nurse utilizes appropriate resources to plan, provide, and sustain evidence-based nursing services that are safe, effective, and fiscally responsible.
+The registered nurse utilizes appropriate resources to Plan, Provider, and sustain evidence-based nursing services that are safe, effective, financially responsible, and used judiciously.

 Nursing’s social policy statement describes the value of the nursing profession within society, defines the concept of nursing, reviews the standards of practice, and regulation of nursing practice.
 The nursing practice is inherently connected to society, thus requiring a social contract between society and the profession (ANA, 2015b).

 Nursing’s core values and ethics serve as a social contract to society, which provides a foundation for the health of society.
 Through licensure, affirmation, and legislation, society validates the need for and trust in nursing profession.
 The nursing profession meets society’s need to obtain healthcare, regardless of cultural, social, or economic standing (ANA, 2015b).

 Since 2001, the Gallup poll found Americans ranked nurses as the most trustworthy, with the highest ethical standards compared to 21 other professions (Reinhart, 2020).
 The nursing profession is trusted by society to provide quality, ethical care.
 Society gives permission to the profession of nursing to work autonomously to meet the needs of society as a whole.
 In return, the nursing profession is expected to provide healthcare in a responsible manner while maintaining the public’s trust (Donabedian, 1976).